ICS3U-Gallo/cpt-2019-escape/README.md

 Fourth Minigame (Peter):
 The user has to shoot antidotes towards the viruses
 If a virus is shot, then it disappears
-The user has to reach a score of 100 in order to beat the minigame
+The user has to cure all the viruses

 Fifth Minigame (Jason):
 player navigates obstacles and fights virus final boss